tytydraco/yessleep/out/My_dads_last_wish_was_to_die_in_my_house.md

 I shook my head at his nonsense, but said nothing.
 He was too far gone to argue with.
 Maybe he had been since that morning at the lake.
 Instead of trying to convince him, I placed my hand atop his and listened to the rain.
 After everything he and I had been through, it was nice to simply exist beside him.
 I sat there all night in silence, turning his offer over and over in my mind.
 When at last the storm ceased and the light of dawn broke through the darkness, I looked upon my dad's face and knew that he had died.
 To this day, I regret the fact that I do not know the exact time of death, nor do I know how long I was holding his hand after he was already gone.

 Before I called EMS, I went to check in on my family.
 Dani was asleep in our bed, tired from her night out.
 I gave her a light kiss on the cheek before making my way to August's room.
-When I opened the door, I found my son sitting up in his bed, staring at the door frame in much the same way my dad had the night before.
+When I opened the door, I found my son sitting up in his bed, staring at the door frame in much the same way my father had.

 "You alright, buddy?"